carla-simulator/carla/Docs/python_api.md

 - <a name="carla.WeatherParameters.precipitation_deposits"></a>**<font color="#f8805a">precipitation_deposits</font>** (_float_)
 Determines the creation of puddles.
 Values range from 0 to 100, being 0 none at all and 100 a road completely capped with water.
 Puddles are created with static noise, meaning that they will always appear at the same locations.
 - <a name="carla.WeatherParameters.wind_intensity"></a>**<font color="#f8805a">wind_intensity</font>** (_float_)
-Controlls the strenght of the wind with values from 0, no wind at all, to 100, a strong wind.
+Controls the strenght of the wind with values from 0, no wind at all, to 100, a strong wind.
 The wind does affect rain direction and leaves from trees, so this value is restricted to avoid animation issues.
 - <a name="carla.WeatherParameters.fog_density"></a>**<font color="#f8805a">fog_density</font>** (_float_)
 Fog density.
 It only affects the RGB camera sensor.
 Values range from 0 to 100.
 - <a name="carla.WeatherParameters.fog_distance"></a>**<font color="#f8805a">fog_distance</font>** (_float_)